barretot/GitHub-Stars/README.md

 # Github Stars
-It aims to search for dev repositories, where you can add a label or tag to a repository so that it can be found later.
+This project serves as a backend designed to function as a public API to demonstrate the use of the GitHub API.
+Its purpose is to search for developer repositories, where you can search for repositories with or without stars, add filters via a tag to view only what has been filtered.

+The server was implemented in NodeJS with the JavaScript language, express framework and non-relational database MongoDB.
+We have left the documentation for all dependencies in a link against the dependency in the Dependencies section.

 ![logo_transparent](https://user-images.githubusercontent.com/56320849/117412467-34b8b580-aeeb-11eb-9448-624322ccc704.png)
 <em>Logo created in: https://hatchful.shopify.com/pt-BR/</em>

+<h2>Integração com a API do GitHub <h2>
+  This backend connects to the GitHub API for the purpose of sending and receiving requests.
+You can read more about the API <a href="https://docs.github.com/en/rest">here.</a>

 Package Manager